NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 ## Footnotes:
 [1] of which I was an alumni and then JC. https://espr-camp.org/
-[2] To operationalize tentative: add a factor of 2:3 to your previous odds on CFAR workshops
-[3] I didn't want to remove criticism.
+[2] I didn't want to remove criticism.
-[4] I am very confused about this.
+[3] I am very confused about this.
 I know that his role at EuroSparc (ESPR 1.0) was as an ops person.
-[5]  Obtained from MIT's course *Evaluating Social Programs* (Week 3), accessible at https://courses.edx.org/courses/course-v1:MITx+JPAL101x+2T2018/course/.
+[4]  Obtained from MIT's course *Evaluating Social Programs* (Week 3), accessible at https://courses.edx.org/courses/course-v1:MITx+JPAL101x+2T2018/course/.